NiciiA/segment-intersection-tester/TESTS.md

 ![6.1 Random](imgs/random_1.svg)
 ![6.2 Random](imgs/random_2.svg)

-This tests a large number of random segments with varying orientations and lengths to evaluate robustness under unpredictable input.
+This test set contains a large number of randomly generated segments with varying orientations and lengths, where endpoints are uniformly distributed within a defined grid_size.
+It is designed to evaluate robustness under unpredictable input and includes tests with 500 to 5,000 segments.
-Useful for uncovering edge cases and unexpected behavior in intersection logic.

 ---

 ## 7. Clustered
 ![7.
 Clustered](imgs/clustered_1.svg)

 This tests segments densely packed in a small region to simulate high-intersection zones.
-It is useful for evaluating performance and correctness under geometric congestion.
+It is useful for evaluating performance and correctness under geometric congestion and includes tests with 500 to 5,000 segments.

 ---

 ## 8. Rounding
 ![8.
 Rounding](imgs/rounding.svg)

-Cases that are sensitive to rounding:
-- Intersections near coordinate boundaries
-- **Includes the same tests as above but rotated vertically**
+This test set consists of 500 to 5000 vertical segments arranged left to right, along with a single near-horizontal segment near the top.
+It is designed to test the accuracy of intersection detection in scenarios where floating-point rounding may affect results.
+Each configuration is also included in a version rotated by 90 degrees.

+TODO (MS): Description of LEDA test cases